ryan-dutton/cloudflare-gmail-send/README.md

 It uses an OAuth flow to establish who is sending the emails.
 Emails can be sent from any 'from' address providing the user is authorised to do so.

-Once the OAuth flow has been completed, the resulting token is stored in R2.
+Once the OAuth flow has been completed by navigating to /setup, the resulting token is stored in R2.
 Another token cannot be created without deleting the existing one from R2 manually.

 When the Google acess token expires (after 1 hour?), the refresh token is automatically used to create a new access token.